Steve Kirsch: Vaccine misinformation

 In May 2021, Kirsch posted an article online claiming that COVID-19 vaccines affect fertility, while also underplaying the vaccines' ability to prevent illness and death, both statements criticized by fact checkers as being inaccurate and misleading.
 In September 2021, speaking at an FDA meeting and identifying himself as CETF's executive director, Kirsch claimed that the vaccines "kill twice as many as they save"; the FDA responded that Kirsch had misinterpreted data and that there was no evidence his statement was true.
 Reuters assessed the claim as false.
-In March 2023 Kirsch reported that he'd offered a woman sitting next to him on a first class Delta flight $100,000 to remove her mask for the entire flight.
+In March 2023, Kirsch said that he had offered a woman sitting next to him on a first class Delta flight $100,000 to remove her mask for the entire flight.
 She refused.

 In October 2021, Kirsch founded the anti-vaccine group Vaccine Safety Research Foundation (VSRF), which created ads depicting deaths the group attributed to vaccines.
 Foundation advisors include Robert Malone, Peter McCullough, and Stephanie Seneff.
 Before this, in June 2021, Kirsch had appeared with Malone on the Bret Weinstein and Heather Heying podcast, which according to MIT Technical Review "introduced Kirsch to followers of the 'intellectual dark web and allowed him to access a "large and receptive audience to his claims about a fluvoxamine conspiracy".